Cosmic Princess Kaguya!

-Cosmic Princess Kaguya! (超かぐや姫！, Chō Kaguya-hime!) is an upcoming Japanese animated musical fantasy film directed by Shingo Yamashita in his feature directorial debut.
-A reimagining of the folktale The Tale of the Bamboo Cutter, it will be produced by Studio Colorido and Studio Chromato with character designs from Hechima and Akihiro Nagae.
-The film will feature music from Vocaloid producers Ryo of Supercell, Yuigot, Aqu3ra, HoneyWorks, 40mP, and Kz of Livetune.
-It is scheduled to premiere on Netflix on January 22, 2026.
+Cosmic Princess Kaguya! (超かぐや姫！, Chō Kaguya-hime!) is a 2026 Japanese animated musical yuri fantasy film directed by Shingo Yamashita, in his feature directorial debut, from a screenplay he co-wrote with Saeri Natsuo.
+A reimagining of the folktale The Tale of the Bamboo Cutter, the film follows high school student Iroha Sakayori and Kaguya, a girl from the Moon, as they compete in a streamer tournament within the virtual world of Tsukuyomi.
+It is produced by Studio Colorido and Studio Chromato with character designs from Akihiro Nagae and Hechima.
+The film stars the voices of Yūko Natsuyoshi, Anna Nagase, and Saori Hayami.